junxit/us-congress-bills-114/metadata.md

 - 2016-09-26 — Placed on the Union Calendar, Calendar No. 614.
 - 2016-09-26 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-786.
 - 2016-09-26 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 114-786.
+- 2016-09-27 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.